aur42/examples/webhook-signing/README.md

 1. Download [ngrok](https://ngrok.com/download) (a reverse proxy that enables you to expose your local server to the internet.),
 2. Run: `ngrok http 8080`
 3. Edit your webhook's url with the `Forwarding` url ngrok displayed in the ngrok cli.
-4. Test out the functionality by generating some events that your webhook is listening to.
+4. Test out the functionality by generating some of the events that your webhook is listening to.